 On February 16, 2017, we purchased a 41,000 square foot manufacturing facility located in Lake Forest, CA, where operations commenced during July 2017.
-The purchase price for the property was \$7,818,000.
+The purchase price for the property was \$7,818.
+As a result of the 2019 Restructuring Plan, we will discontinue manufacturing operations in this facility and, during January 2020, we executed a lease agreement with a commercial tenant of approximately 80% of the facility.